Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Introduction

 The paper is divided into five parts.
 Section \ref{sec:sec2} contains an elementary review of bound timelike geodesics in Schwarzschild-de Sitter spacetime, which represents the conservative trajectories followed by particles.
 We parametrize bound orbits using either their energy and angular momentum $(E,L)$ or their semilatus rectum and eccentricity $(p,e)$.
-An important result of this section is the effect of the cosmological constant on the separatrix surface, the boundary in parameter space separating unstable and stable bound orbits.
+An important result of this section is the effect of the $\lambda$ parameter on the separatrix surface, the boundary in parameter space separating unstable and stable bound orbits.
 In Section \ref{sec:sec3}, we build on the results of Hoque and Aggarwal to describe the influence of the cosmological constant on orbital evolution due to radiation reaction in the weak-field, adiabatic limit.
 We check the accuracy of these results with a preliminary calculation of the fluxes derived from black hole perturbation theory in Schwarzschild-de Sitter spacetime.
-Additionally, we provide sample orbital shapes to illustrate the impact of the cosmological constant on the dynamics of the binary system.
-Section \ref{sec:sec4} focuses on the calculation of adiabatic waveforms, demonstrating how the cosmological constant modifies the amplitude and phase of gravitational waveforms for both circular and eccentric binaries.
-We also explore the constraints that the adiabatic approximation places on the mass ratios and the cosmological constant, determining the conditions under which these approximations remain valid.
-Lastly, in Section \ref{sec:sec5} we investigate the effect of the cosmological constant on the plunge times of generic orbits and examine how this relates to the timescales for detecting gravitational wave sources.
+Additionally, we provide sample orbital shapes to illustrate the impact of the $\lambda$ parameter on the dynamics of the binary system.
+Section \ref{sec:sec4} focuses on the calculation of adiabatic waveforms, demonstrating how the $\lambda$ parameter modifies the amplitude and phase of gravitational waveforms for both circular and eccentric binaries.
+We also explore the constraints that the adiabatic approximation places on the mass ratios and the $\lambda$ parameter, determining the conditions under which these approximations remain valid.
+Lastly, in Section \ref{sec:sec5} we investigate the effect of the $\lambda$ parameter on the plunge times of generic orbits and examine how this relates to the timescales for detecting gravitational wave sources.

 We adopt the usual conventions by Misner, Thorne and Wheeler, which uses the mostly plus metric signature and the geometrized units of naturalizing the constants $G=c=1$.
 For astrophysical applications, these naturalized constants applied to conventional units translate to $1\,M_{\odot}\simeq 5\times10^{-6}$ s $\simeq1.5$ km and $1$ pc $\simeq10^{8}$ s.